 Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, until the end of the age.

 The catechumen’s immersion into the water symbolizes Christ’s death from which they rise up and share in his resurrection into new life.
-Christ commanded his disciples to baptize in the name of the Father, Son, and Holy Spirit, and he affirms the necessity for salvation.
-However, while God has bound salvation to the sacrament of Baptism, God is not bound to His sacraments.
+Christ commanded his disciples to baptize in the name of the Father, Son, and Holy Spirit, and He affirms the necessity for salvation.

 First Reconciliation - Children